Frequently Asked Questions about Euthanasia and Aftercare

 Does euthanasia hurt?

 Every pet responds differently to pain but there is very little discomfort associated with euthanasia.
-Your pet will be sedated intramuscularly using a very small gauge needle to administer the drug.
-There may be slight discomfort associated with this injection but in many cases, your pet may not even notice what has happened.
+Your pet will be sedated either by intramuscular or subcutaneous injection based on a short assessment at the beginning of the appointment.
+There may be some discomfort associated with this injection but in some cases, your pet may not even notice what has happened.
 Once your pet is deeply sedated and very relaxed, the final injection of pentobarbital will be given intravenously.
-Your pet will not notice this injection and it will not cause any pain at all.
+Your pet will not notice this injection and it will not cause any pain.

 Can I hold my pet for the sedation and euthanasia?